Patiopatio/react-redit/README.md

 # react-redit

-This is a Commenting Tool implemented with Reeact.js and TypeScript.
+This is a Commenting Tool implemented with React.js and TypeScript.
+It's main goal is to display a block with comments with threads.

 To install all the dependencies run